-Megan Leonard is a USDF Gold, Silver, and bronze Medalist located in the South Bay Area of Northern California.
-Megan brings 15 years of experience teaching and training horses and riders in dressage and pony club.
+Megan Leonard is a USDF Gold, Silver, and Bronze Medalist located in the Bay Area of Northern California.
+Megan brings almost 20 years of experience teaching and training horses and riders in dressage.

 Megan got her start in riding early.
 She primarily rode in pony club and dabbled in hunters, equitation, and eventing before finding her love of dressage.
 In 2005, Megan bought Regentanzer (Rico), an 8 year old Holsteiner gelding.
 Rico was a beautiful mover with a great mind, but was green to dressage, having started his career as a combined driving horse.

 Megan spent the next three years working on her C3 and B dressage pony club ratings, as well as climbing the levels of dressage.
 In 2009, Rico and Megan earned her Bronze Medal and the first two scores toward her Silver medal.
 Megan also earned her HA pony club rating in 2009, and in 2010 became the first person on the West Coast to earn the United States Pony Club dressage A rating.